w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 By all accounts there is order in the universe.
 Whether this quality is timeless or temporary, we do not know.
 Nonetheless we presuppose signals in the noise around us.
 Things, evidently, can be predicted.
 To predict, we model.
 Thus informed, we act.
 We hope our models correspond to whatever really is "out there", as well as "in here"; to whatever really *is*.
 But what is there, really?
 And how ought we model it?

-Some posit a [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
-This is no mere monism: atop it sits a metaphysics in which the for-itself &mdash; all life, from the first cell to the conscious mind &mdash;
+Some posit a solely [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
+This is not an agnostic monism: atop it sits a metaphysics in which the for-itself &mdash; all life, from the first cell to the conscious mind &mdash;

 > has a biological (and thus mechanical) explanation.[^2]